ernestoguimaraes/batchsender/README.md

-# Azure Messagin Services - Batch Sending
+# Azure Messaging Services - Batch Sending

 This sample Console Application shows  how to use netcore and Azure SDK to send Batch messages to Azure Service Bus and Azure Event Hub